 Who is your favorite movie star?
 Are they known for being classy, dramatic, heroic, or funny?
 No matter who is at the top of your list or what genre of film is your favorite, there is no denying that there are some actors and actresses who surpass the role of entertainer to truly define the film industry.
-These are stars who amp the popularity of a movie to 11 with even a short appearance — stars from whom we expect only the best.

 Here, we’ve collected 25 living actors and actresses who define the film industry.
 While there are many defining stars who have passed away (RIP Robin Williams), everyone on this list is still making movies and shaping the world of film to this day.
 Perhaps the most exciting thing about these names is that we can never be quite sure what they have in store for us next.

 1990 was a defining year for Johnny Depp.
 While he’d already begun to make his mark in the film industry with roles in A Nightmare on Elm Street and Cry-Baby, ’90 saw the release of Edward Scissorhands.
 The role cemented Depp as a leading actor, but even more importantly, it was the start of his long-term relationship with director Tim Burton.

 Over the years, Depp and Burton made eight films together, including Ed Wood and Sweeney Todd.
 Today, Forbes lists Depp as one of the world’s highest paid actors, with earnings as high as $20 million per film.
 As the star of the most expensive movie ever made, Pirates of the Caribbean: On Stranger Tides, his films have grossed millions of dollars worldwide.
 The one thing he hasn’t accomplished yet?
 Winning that elusive Oscar, despite being nominated three times.